 Follow through.
 Now it's time to push the big, scary, red button.
 Just joking.
 But, this is the last and most important phase of the decision-making process: Making the actual decision.
 After listening to others and examining your options, you're ready to make an effective decision.

-Decisions are the building blocks of life.
+An important decision are the building blocks of life.
 Decisions satisfy our cravings.
-Decisions find us the fastest route to work.
-Decisions guide us through difficult times in life.
+Decisions find us the fastest route to action.
+Decision making skills guide us through difficult times in life.
 Some decisions can change the world.
 At Matter, we believe that the right decision is the one that is the best option for you.
 It's a healthy mix of observing, reflecting, and retrieving feedback to make a better decision for your growth. ✨